The Cube (British game show): Revival (2020–21)

 On 15 June 2020, after five years off the air, it was reported that The Cube would return with the jackpot being significantly increased.
-A month later, the return was confirmed, with the jackpot being raised to £1,000,000 and Phillip Schofield returning as host.
+A month later, the return was confirmed, with the jackpot raised to £1,000,000 and Phillip Schofield returning as host.

-The revival aired in 2020 saw the prize quadrupled and the show renamed to The Million Pound Cube, with pairs of contestants taking part who have a pre-existing relationship.
+The revival aired in 2020, renamed to The Million Pound Cube, with pairs of contestants taking part who have a pre-existing relationship.
 Some games involve only one contestant, while others involve both; in the former case, the team must decide which contestant will play the game once it is introduced.
 The "Trial Run" lifeline is replaced by a new one called "Swap," which allows the participant in a single-player game to swap places with their teammate.
 The seven-step money ladder is still used, with higher values at each step culminating in a top prize of £1 million.
 In the following series in 2021, the show returned to being known as simply The Cube, and the original money ladder was restored.
 Otherwise, the format remained the same as the previous series.

 When a two-player game is introduced, it is demonstrated by two Bodies dressed in jumpsuits and masks as in the original version.
 While the original Body displayed collar-length brown hair behind her mask, however, these two wear hoods that cover the backs and sides of their heads so that all physical features except their hands are entirely hidden from view.
 In the revival format, a team have managed to beat the sixth game for the very first time, which became the eighth contestant to have a chance to attempt the jackpot but decided to walk away with £100,000.

-In April 2022, it was announced that The Cube was to be put on hiatus, with no immediate plans for a new series in the year, but did not rule out future series being commissioned.
+In April 2022, it was announced that The Cube was to be put on hiatus, with no immediate plans for a new series, but did not rule out future series being commissioned.

-During a rain delay while baseball fans waited for the decisive 5th game of the 2022 ALDS between the Cleveland Guardians and New York Yankees to begin on TBS, the network aired the show, which gained a minor cult following among the fans as the respective team subreddits watched The Cube as enthrallingly as they would have watched the game, which was delayed until the following evening.